ELIZABETH BURNS. Lizzie

 for the British Medical Research Council and is currently a member

-of the Biochemistry Department at Oxford University.
+of the Department of Physiology, Anatomy and Genetics at Oxford University.
 Dr. Burns

 has been invited to India as part of the British Council's science